 3. Watch your fats.
 Snacks have a tendency to be higher in fat and you need to keep this in mind.
 Choose low fat snacks like pretzels and popcorn instead of potato chips.
 If you are frying something, use olive oil instead of corn oil or canola oil.
 You can also replace a portion of the mayonnaise in dips with plain yogurt to cut back on fats.
 I love dips but they are not always low fat!

 4. Homemade is always better than store bought!
 There is no reason to drive through the Golden Arches when your kids want chicken nuggets!
-Check out the recipe below for an easy chicken finger recipe that is way better than any premade nugget you will find!
+Check out the recipe below for an easy chicken finger recipe that is way better than any premade nugget you will find (and if you are looking for more kid friendly chicken recipes, check out my easy chicken and rice casserole recipe)!
 Homemade spinach dip, buffalo wings, etc are all easy to make and by doing it yourself you will cut back on artificial flavors, colors, and preservatives!

 For this recipe I used the Snyder’s Salt and Pepper Pretzel Nuggets but it would work with just about any variety.
 My husband thought I should have used the Jalapeno nuggets to give them a little bit more ‘kick’. (those are my son’s favorite for snacking right out of the bag!)
 I think another good combination would be the Ranch Pretzel Nuggets and ranch dressing!